DCEG-workshops/statistical_genetics_workshop/index.markdown

 and archived for future use.
 Practical tutorials will be in-person at the Shady Grove NCI campus.

+### Intended audience
+Researchers and analysts with strong quantitative background who are involved or anticipate being involved in analysis of large-scale genome-wide genotyping data.
+Participants should have basic knowledge of epidemiologic study designs, genetic concepts and terminologies, and statistical methodologies (e.g., hypothesis testing, parameter estimation, regression models, Bayes probability), as well as familiarity with R and command-line interfaces.

+By the end of the course, participants will have gained a deep understanding of advanced statistical methods and computational tools for analyzing GWAS data, and will be able to apply these methods to their own research.
+They will also be familiar with best practices for data management and sharing in GWAS, and will be able to produce reproducible and FAIR-compliant pipelines.

 ### Schedule
 Please check [here]({{ site.baseurl }}/2023/07/05/save-the-dates.html) for the latest schedule.